AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/azure-dev-ops.md

   </tr>
   <tr data-mc-conditions="">
    <td role="rowheader">API Version</td>
-   <td>Select or map the version of the Azure DevOps API that you want to connect to for this API call.
-If no version is selected, Workfront Fusion connects to Azure DevOps API version 5.1.</td>
+   <td>Select or map the version of the [!DNL Azure DevOps] API that you want to connect to for this API call.
+If no version is selected, [!DNL Workfront Fusion] connects to [!DNL Azure DevOps] API version 5.1.</td>
   </tr>
   <tr>
    <td role="rowheader">Method</td>